 Axos Bank Business Interest Checking account review

-Earn 0.8% APY and manage your business's funds online.
+Earn up to 0.81% APY and manage your business' funds online.

 finder.com’s rating: 3.5 / 5.0

 With Axos Bank’s Business Interest account, you can earn up to 0.81% APY — a competitive rate for a checking product.
 But you’ll pay a $10 maintenance fee with a balance less than $5,000 and you’ll only earn the highest APY if you keep $49,999 or less in your account.